Types of Financial Aid

 HOPE and Zell Miller are merit based scholarship programs available to students who have met the University System of Georgia and the GSFC residency requirements and are enrolled in an undergraduate degree seeking program.
 Students may receive HOPE or Zell Miller, but NOT both at the same time.
 This page outlines the differences.

-Direct Federal Loans are available to students at ABAC and can be either subsidized or unsubsidized.
+Federal Direct Loans are available to students at ABAC and can be either subsidized or unsubsidized.
+Students must be enrolled in 6 credit hours to be eligible.

 An unsubsidized loan is not awarded on the basis of financial need; therefore, the student will be charged interest on the loan from the time it is disbursed until the time it is paid in full.
 If you allow the interest to accumulate, it will be capitalized– that is, the interest will be added to the principal amount of your loan and additional interest will be based upon the higher amount.
 Capitalization will increase the amount you have to repay.
 ABAC suggests that you pay the interest prior to capitalization.